d33tah/wikispy/README.md

 =======

-WikiSpy is a website that allows you to find all changes done by a specified domain.
+WikiSpy is a website that allows you to find all changes done by a specified domain on a website powered by MediaWiki (e.g. Wikipedia).
 You can use it for example to see what part of Wikipedia a given company edited and sometimes spot interesting propaganda being added.

 Here you can browse the code that powers the website.
 If you would like to take a look at the actual website, you will have to wait until the author finally